widdix/aws-cf-templates/docs/vpc.md

 If you have an existing VPC you can wrap it into our required form using a legacy VPC wrapper: [![Launch Stack](./img/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=vpc-4azs&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates-releases-eu-west-1/__VERSION__/vpc/vpc-4azs-legacy.yaml)

 # NAT Gateway
-This template describes a NAT Gateway that forwards HTTP, HTTPS and NTP traffic from private subnets to the Internet.
+This template describes a NAT Gateway that forwards HTTP, HTTPS and NTP traffic from a single private subnet to the Internet.
+You need one stack per availability zone.
+Example: If you use the `vpc-2azs.yaml` template, you will need two Nat Gateway stack in `A` and `B`.

 > You need one Gateway in each `SubnetZone` (e.g. `A` and `B` in `vpc-2azs.yaml`).